mvmjacobs/mvmjacobs/README.md

 ```

 ## Credits
-Thanks to [Fernando Daciuk](https://github.com/fdaciuk/fdaciuk) for the ideia!
+Thanks to [Fernando Daciuk](https://github.com/fdaciuk) for the idea!

 ## License
 This repository is licensed under the [MIT License](https://github.com/mvmjacobs/mvmjacobs/blob/master/LICENSE.md).